mvolkmann/blog/src/htmx.md

 First, it serves static files such as HTML, CSS, JavaScript, and images.
 Second, it responds to HTTP requests by returning HTML.

-HTMX simplifies state management because all the state is in one place, on the server.
+Htmx simplifies state management because all the state is in one place, on the server.

-Many web app features typically thought to require custom JavaScript code can instead be implemented with only HTMX.
+Many web app features typically thought to require custom JavaScript code can instead be implemented with only htmx.
 Examples include lazy loading of data, infinite scrolling, and searching while the user types in an `input`.

-The fact that all HTML rendered by HTMX applications is either static or server rendered makes it great for SEO.
+The fact that all HTML rendered by htmx applications is either static or server rendered makes it great for SEO.

-Users perceive apps built with HTMX to be fast because the initial page load only requires the HTMX library and the initial HTML to render.
+Users perceive apps built with htmx to be fast because the initial page load only requires the htmx library and the initial HTML to render.
 Subsequent interactions only require fetching snippets of HTML.
 No client-side hydration of JavaScript code is needed.
 Browsers are very efficient at updating the DOM from strings of HTML.